Fifth in our occasional series of Schwamb Shares

 - 1864 The Schwambs purchased the Mill with a working water wheel.
 Photographs from the 1860s and 1870s show the channel leading from the pond in front of the Mill to the center of the Mill, suggesting that the wheel was mounted within the building, in the center, at or below cellar level.
 Water exited the back of the building and into Mill Brook.

-- 1873 The Schwambs built the current dry house with its coal boiler and repositioned the barn to house a steam engine.
+- 1873 The Schwambs built the current dry house with its coal boiler and repositioned the barn to house a steam engine (see article “Improvements” in the Arlington Advocate and Lexington Minute-man).

 - 1888 The Mill installed a separate water turbine on the west side of the basement, approximately 8 feet below ground level.
 Water came to the turbine from Schwamb’s Pond (in the area of Gold’s Gym between Massachusetts Avenue and Lowell Street) through a pipe-like conduit.